 Within the urban matrix, green spaces play a valuable role in mitigating the detrimental impacts of urbanisation on biodiversity (Goddard et al. 2010).
 Gardens form a major component of green space in urban areas and can contribute considerable habitat elements, including trees, nest boxes and ponds (Davies et al. 2009).
 The structural complexity of gardens is closely associated with bird (Daniels and Kirkpatrick 2006) and invertebrate (Smith et al. 2006) abundance and diversity.
 Consequently, supplementing existing gardens with additional habitat elements may be beneficial for urban biodiversity.
-However, space required to implement these features can be scarce, particularly in high density urban areas.
+However, space required to implement these features can be scarce, particularly in high-density urban areas.

 Swimming pools in urban areas represent an opportunity to create an additional habitat element in gardens, via conversion to wildlife ponds.
 Maintenance or removal of swimming pools can require significant time and money.
 Conversion of swimming pools to wildlife ponds (hereafter 'converted pools') can provide supplemental habitat for fauna, including frogs, bats and birds.
-Furthermore, conversion of a pool does not destroy the asset as it is possible to restore its function as a swimming pool if required in the future.
-In the Ku-ring-gai local government area (LGA) it is estimated that there are 16,000 swimming pools.
-A 'Pool to Pond' program has been developed by the Council, providing residents advice regarding conversion of swimming pools to wildlife ponds as well as provision of native fish and aquatic plants.
-In the 15 years of operation, Council have provided advice or supported the transition of 64 swimming pools to wildlife ponds through the 'Pool to Pond' program.
+Furthermore, conversion of a pool does not destroy the asset, as it is possible to restore its function as a swimming pool if required in the future.
+In the Ku-ring-gai local government area (LGA), it is estimated that there are 16,000 swimming pools.
+A 'Pool to Pond' program was developed by the Council, providing residents advice regarding conversion of swimming pools to wildlife ponds as well as provision of native fish and aquatic plants.
+In the 16 years of operation, Council have provided advice or supported the transition of over 50 swimming pools to wildlife ponds through the 'Pool to Pond' program.

 Insectivorous bats are a diverse fauna group that use echolocation to navigate their habitat and detect prey (mostly insects such as moths, beetles and flies) (Churchill 2009).
 Bats occupy high trophic levels and are considered indicators of environmental change (Jones et al. 2009).
-Furthermore, the importance of water to bats is well established (Korine et al. 2016).
+Furthermore, the importance of water to bats is well-established (Korine et al. 2016).
 Consequently, bats represent key taxa that may respond to the provision of converted pools in urban gardens.

-This is the fourth year of monitoring to assess the value of converted pools to bats in the Kuring-gai LGA.
+This is the 6th year of monitoring to assess the value of converted pools to bats in the Ku-ringgai LGA.
 In year one (2017), we recorded the diversity and activity of bats at converted pools, non-converted pools and creeks in the austral summer.
-However, since some species are more abundant in northern Sydney in autumn (Gonsalves and Law 2018), monitoring in subsequent years (2018-2020) was undertaken in autumn and also sampled other habitat types within the urban landscape (backyards/parks, golf course dams, sediment ponds/wetlands, large waterways and reference bushland) to provide context for converted pool sites.
+However, since some species are more abundant in northern Sydney in autumn (Gonsalves and Law 2018), monitoring in subsequent years (2018-2022) was undertaken in autumn and also sampled other habitat types within the urban landscape (backyards/parks, golf course dams, sediment ponds/wetlands, large waterways and reference bushland) to provide context for converted pool sites.
 In year four (2020), restrictions associated with the COVID-19 pandemic only allowed for limited sampling of some habitat types.
+In 2021 and 2022, sampling was more extensive, though for the former still with limited access to some converted pool sites.
 In this report, we assess the value of converted pools to bats by comparing diversity and bat activity at converted pools with other habitat types available to bats in the Ku-ring-gai LGA.
-We also make comparisons among years 2-4 of monitoring as these sampled a major component of Sydney's urban bat fauna (i.e., M. orianae oceanensis) that were under-sampled in year one of monitoring (Gonsalves et al. 2018).
+We also report on trends for years 2-6 of monitoring as these sampled a major component of Sydney's urban bat fauna (i.e., M. orianae oceanensis) that were under-sampled in year one of monitoring (Gonsalves et al. 2018).
+This is the first study to document spatial and temporal trends for bats in Sydney.